-The storage bin on this stroller is very large and fit our extra large diaper bag inside.
-While it misses the impressive weight capacity of the UPPAbaby Vista by nearly 20 lbs, it is still well within the average with a capacity of 11 lbs.
+The storage bin on this stroller is very large and fits our extra-large diaper bag inside.
+While it misses the impressive weight capacity of some competition by nearly 20 lbs, it is still well within the average with a capacity of 11 lbs.
 The bin can be accessed from all sides including the front.
 The basket can expand in the back and has a zippered protective cover over the main (unexpanded) portion; a rare feature in this group.

 The canopy on the Sleek is large, ample enough to cover past the knees when fully open and it has a UPF rating of 50+.
 This sunshade has two peek-a-boo windows including a large vinyl window with magnetic closure and a mesh window that appears when the canopy is completely open using the zipper component.
 This mesh also provides added ventilation in warmer weather and can be covered to keep out the wind.
 The height of the canopy is adjustable for taller passengers.

 The 5-point harness on the Sleek is somewhat difficult to get on, but easier to take off.
 It has adjustable shoulder heights in three positions and an adjustable crotch strap for a better fit.
 This harness style separates the shoulder straps from the waist belt and all four straps then clip into the main buckle with the shoulder straps holding the waist buckle portion in the slot.
 It's involved and could be challenging with a squirming child.